Cognigy/Documentation/docs/en/docs/voicegateway/webapp/speech-services.md

 To create a speech service, in the left-side menu, select Applications, then click **Add speech service** or **+**.
 Select available speech service providers from the list.
 Get credentials from your provider and add them to the speech service provider settings.

-You can create more than a speech service.
+You can create more than one speech service.

 After creating a speech service, you can edit or delete it.